sap-tutorials/Tutorials/tutorials/cp-starter-integration-cpi-onboard-subscribe/cp-starter-integration-cpi-onboard-subscribe.md

 [ACCORDION-BEGIN [Step 2: ](Assign required roles)]
 >**IMPORTANT**:
  With this step, you define permissions for users accessing SAP Cloud Platform Integration.
-For different tasks, different role templates are predefined, each role template containing the permissions for a set of tasks done by a typical persona such like the integration developer.
+For different tasks, different role templates are predefined.
+Each role template contains the permissions for a set of tasks done by a typical persona such like the integration developer.
 We propose that you define an own role template that contains the most important role templates predefined by SAP.

 1. In the breadcrumbs, select your subaccount to navigate to the subaccount level.